This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 The goal of a crisp is tender, sweet fruit with a contrasting crunchy sweet topping.

-- To keep the topping from becoming soggy, apply the topping just before baking.
+- To keep the topping from becoming soggy, spread it over the fruit just before baking.

 Make-ahead tip: You can prep the apples in advance.
-Place them in your baking dish and refrigerate.
-Make the topping separately and apply to the apples just before baking.
+Place the filling in your baking dish and refrigerate.
+(If they brown a little, it won't affect the taste!)
+Store the topping separately and spread over the apples just before baking.

-- The oven temperature needs to be medium to medium hot, about 350 F to 375 F. This creates tender apples without overbaking the granola topping.
-Luckily, the granola helps the topping stay crunchy during a longish bake.
+- The oven temperature needs to be medium to medium hot, about 350°F to 375°F. This creates tender yet firm apples without overbaking the granola topping.
+The granola helps the topping stay crunchy during a longish bake.

-- Depending on how the apples are sliced or chunked, baking time could vary.
-Small chunks or very thinly sliced apples could bake in just over half an hour while thicker pieces could take up to an hour.
+- Depending on how the apples are sliced or cubed, baking time could vary.
+Small cubes or very thinly sliced apples could bake in perhaps 30 minutes, while thicker pieces could take up to an hour.

 - To break down any large clusters in your granola, place it in a large plastic bag and go over it with a rolling pin.